Data protection impact assessment

 - Measures to mitigate or eliminate said risks.

-Only those treatments that have passed the data protection impact assessment may be carried out, in other words when the measures to mitigate or eliminate said risks have been implemented.
+Only those processes that have passed the data protection impact assessment may be carried out, in other words when the measures to mitigate or eliminate said risks have been implemented.

 Who should conduct a data protection impact assessment?

-Those obliged to carry out this impact assessment are those responsible for the treatment that carry out the mentioned treatments.
-If it does, the data protection officer must also participate in it, being consulted.
-In the event that whoever has access to data is considered to be in charge of the treatment, they do not have the obligation to carry out the impact assessment, but to participate in it if it must be carried out by a person responsible for the treatment on behalf of whoever processes the data.
+Those obliged to carry out this impact assessment are responsible for the processing involved.
+Where applicable, the data protection officer must also take part, when consulted.
+Where whoever has access to data is considered to be the controller, they are not obliged to carry out the impact assessment, but to participate in it if it is required by a controller on behalf of the processor.

 How does the AEPD work?

-For the moment, the AEPD has limited itself to doing pedagogical work in relation to said impact assessment, with the publication of a guide for this purpose and a online tool so that those responsible can decide whether or not to do it.
+At present, the AEPD has limited itself to educational work in relation to said impact assessment, with the publication of a guide for this purpose and a online tool so that those responsible can decide whether or not to do it.

-Currently there are no sanctions for not carrying out the impact assessment in Spain, although in some EU countries, such as Norway or Finland there have been some sanctions.
-We will see if this will be the next step of the AEPD…
+There are currently no penalties for not carrying out the impact assessment in Spain, although in some EU countries, such as Norway or Finland, some penalties have been imposed.
+We will see whether this is the next step of the AEPD…

-If you have any questions about this or any legal aspect, contact us here.
+If you have any questions about this or any other legal aspect, contact us here.

 Information on data protection